-You are cordially invited to attend the annual general meeting of the shareholders (the "Meeting") of Savaria Corporation (the "Corporation") which will be held at the Hôtel Le Crystal in the Crescent room, located at 1100, rue de la Montagne, Montréal, Québec, on May 13, 2020, at 11:00 a.m.
+You are cordially invited to attend the annual general and special meeting of the shareholders (the "Meeting") of Savaria Corporation (the "Corporation") which will be held in a virtual-only format via live audio webcast due to the ongoing situation of the COVID-19 pandemic and local rules preventing gatherings, on May 12, 2021, at 11:00 a.m.
 (EST) (the "Notice of Meeting)".
-In light of the ongoing public health concerns related to the COVID-19 outbreak and in order to comply with the measures imposed by the federal and provincial governments, the Corporation is encouraging shareholders and others not to attend the Meeting in person.
-Shareholders are urged to vote on the matters before the Meeting by proxy and to view the Meeting online by way of a live webcast that will be available at https://bit.ly/3aEm7VM.
+Shareholders are urged to vote on the matters before the Meeting by proxy and to view the Meeting online that will be available at https://bit.ly/3lZbFig or by phone by dialing 514-807-9895 or 1-888-231-8191 (conference number 8977436).
 Shareholders will be able to submit questions to management of the Corporation through the webcast at the conclusion of the Meeting.
 In order to exercise such right, Shareholders will need to register one hour before the start of the Meeting by using the control number they have on their proxy voting card.
-The Corporation may take additional precautionary measures in relation to the Meeting in response to further developments in the COVID-19 outbreak, including changing the date, time or location and in such an event it will issue a press release to inform shareholders.
 The Meeting will be for the following purposes:

-- (a) to receive the audited financial statements of the Corporation for the year ended December 31, 2019, and the report of its auditors; - (b) to elect the directors for the ensuing year; - (c) to appoint KPMG LLP as the Corporation's auditors for the ensuing year and to authorize the directors to fix their remuneration; and - (d) to transact such other business as may properly be brought before the Meeting or any reconvened Meeting following its adjournment.
+- (a) to receive the audited financial statements of the Corporation for the year ended December 31, 2020, and the report of its auditors; - (b) to elect the directors for the ensuing year; - (c) to appoint KPMG LLP as the Corporation's auditors for the ensuing year and to authorize the directors to fix their remuneration; - (d) to approve a resolution (the full text of which is reproduced at item 3.4 of this Management Proxy Circular) approving, for a further period of three years, all unallocated stock options issuable pursuant to the Stock Option Plan of the Corporation; and - (e) to transact such other business as may properly be brought before the Meeting or any reconvened Meeting following its adjournment.